since we've been moving away from the

 open court regiment and towards

-standards-based instruction
+standards-based instruction,

 i've been teaching vocabulary a little differently.